streamerd/multi-factor-minter-thirdweb/README.md

 ## Introduction

-In this guide, we will utilize [signature-based minting](https://portal.thirdweb.com/python/erc721-signature-minting) of NFTs as a mechanism to appreciate members of JUSTADDMETA org on their discord.
+In this guide, we will utilize [signature-based minting with thirdweb sdk](https://portal.thirdweb.com/python/erc721-signature-minting) of NFTs as a mechanism to appreciate members of JUSTADDMETA org on their discord.

 We connect user's with their Discord account, and generate signatures for an NFT if the user is a **member** of the JUSTADDMETA server and have a specific role we'd set, by role's id @ discord.